hazzazi/hello-world/HowTo.md

 #### Working with HTML and templates:
 Now to make things more practical and reliable, instead of rendering things directly in `views.py`, we will edit this file such that we redirect things to templates directory where all our html files should reside.

-For that, create new folder called template, inside it create another folder with the App name, and through all the html files there (for now create new file `index.html`).
+For that, create new folder called template, inside it create another folder with the App name, and throw all the html files there (for now create a new file `index.html`).
 Having this order will make things convient and reliable in your project as you'll notice later.
 The project directory will look like this:
 ```
 myproject/